Mohit Takalkar: Theatre

-During the COVID-19 pandemic in 2020, Takalkar directed a digital play, The Colour of Loss based on Booker Prize winner, Han Kang’s The White Book.
-When the theatres re-opened after the pandemic, he devised a multilingual theatre piece, Hunkaro which is based on the story Asha Amar Dhan by Vijaydan Detha.
+In 2020, during the Covid-19 pandemic, Takalkar directed the digital production The Colour of Loss adapted from Booker Prize winning author Han Kang’s novel The White Book.
+Following the post-pandemic re-opening of theatres, Takalkar devised Hunkaro, a multilingual theatrical production adapted from Asha Amar Dhan a short story by Vijaydan Detha.
 Deepa Punjani for Mumbai Theatre Guide wrote, “Mohit's directorial sensibilities put the story and the actor first, but the design though not obvious, is palpable.
 The simplicity belies the more abstract”.
+At the 2023 Mahindra Excellence of Theatre Awards (META), Hunkaro won seven awards, including best play and best director for Takalkar.